saint-lascivious/unbound-config/README.md

 ## Additional unbound-config Features

-A number of additional features are available via the unbound-config helper script.
+A number of additional features are available via the unbound-config utility script.

 The full --help text for unbound-config is as follows:
 ```